Otterhound: Hunting

 Otter hunting dates back to the early medieval period, with references to it found as early as 1360.
-The Otterhound, however, can only be traced back as a distinct breed as far as the early 1800s.
+The Otterhound, however, can only be traced back as a distinct breed as far as the 18th century, and the first record of Otterhounds at a dog show was in Leeds in 1861.
 To be equal to the otter, an Otterhound was said to need "a Bulldog's courage, a Newfoundland's strength in water, a Pointer's nose, a Retriever's sagacity, the stamina of a Foxhound, the patience of a Beagle, and the intelligence of a Collie."

 In 1978, due to the dramatic decline in otter numbers, the otter was placed on the list of protected species in Britain, and otter hunting therefore ceased.
 By 1977, nine registered packs of otterhounds were still in existence.
 A few hunts switched to hunting mink or coypu, but many of the original otterhound packs ceased to exist altogether.
 Hounds were often passed to newly founded minkhound packs.
 The Pembroke and Carmarthenshire Minkhounds are the only pack today with a pure otterhound pack.
 As the dogs had been selectively bred for their hunting capabilities, only a few of the bloodlines were suitable for breeding into companion animals.